limansky/lift-salatauth/README.md

 # Lift SalatAuth module

    Authentication and authorization module for [Lift][Lift] web framework based on [Salat][Salat] library.
-This project inspired by [lift-mongoauth][lift-mongoauth] module.
+This project inspired by [lift-mongoauth][lift-mongoauth] module, but I removed a lot of things, which I suppose is not related to authorization itself (however, some features are not implemented, just because :) ).
 The goal is to avoid using different ORMs in project using Salat.

 ## Usage